20 mins read

 5) Construction

-As the construction process advances, unexpected design changes or scope modifications are normal.
+As construction progresses, unexpected design changes or scope modifications occur regularly.
 The contractor and PM evaluate the impact of these changes on the budget and project timeline and collaborate with the owner to formulate strategic plans for moving forward.
 These changes usually involve reallocating resources and changing the original plan while ensuring the final product remains the same.

 The correct management of construction projects from the initial stage shines through during execution.
 All the planning and scheduling done in the previous stages set the groundwork for what will happen in the building phase.
-The project’s result will exceed expectations with the correct coordination and tools.
+With the correct coordination and tools, the project’s result will exceed expectations.

 6) Post Construction